b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 - We want to know if cigarette smokers are more likely to believe in ghosts.
 What we do is we find random groups of smokers and non-smokers and ask them about it (Do you believe in ghosts?).
 We record the results and run a [chi squared test](https://en.wikipedia.org/wiki/Chi-squared_test) that gives us the probability that helps us answer our question.
 It does so based on a [chi squared distribution](https://en.wikipedia.org/wiki/Chi-squared_distribution).

 OK, that should be enough for now.
-Take some rest now, and when you're ready continue with the next chapter.
+Take some rest, and when you're ready continue with the next chapter.